Penile Implants Overview

 Disadvantages of a Penile Prosthesis

 Getting the prosthesis involves an operation.
 It is successful for most men.
 However the most common complications are infections and malfunctions.
-The prosthesis is a “foreign body” and if it gets infected, it is virtually impossible to treat without removing and replacing the prosthesis.
-A ‘goopy’ layer of bacteria and its by-products surrounds the prosthesis and prevent antibiotics from getting in.
+The prosthesis is a “foreign body” and if it gets infected, a ‘goopy’ layer of bacteria and its by-products surrounds the prosthesis and prevents antibiotics from getting in.
+This makes it virtually impossible to treat without removing and replacing the prosthesis.
 A small percentage of implants malfunction over the years and need to be replaced.

 Who should get a Penile Prosthesis?